chumingqian/Making_Dataset-For-Yolov3v4/make_COCO_dataset/readme.md

 2-make-image_path.py: if we have the train_2017.txt,  val_2017.txt  and make the above  hierarchy folder correctly,  we generate the  train_coco2017.txt  and  vla_coco2017.txt.

-### Notice: if you want test you model ( ".cfg"  and " weights" file )  on the test-dev2017 which is a json file without ground truth and  submit  to  the  CodaLab.
+### Notice: If you want test you model ( ".cfg"  and " weights" file )  on the test-dev2017 which is a json file without ground truth and  submit  to  the  CodaLab.

         ./readme_test-dev2017.md

-Have a fun with the make dataset.

 Good  luck  for  you. 😊